Subtitles Are Superfluous

 - Supposedly, this will become moot with Blu-ray games on the PlayStation 3.
 International versions of games published by Sony CEA generally ship with the most common languages in the region at least.
 White Knight Chronicles, for example, has English, French and Spanish languages available in North America.

-- The Viewtiful Joe games have this, unless you are playing with one of the unlockable characters in the first game, in which case the dialogue is spoken in some other language, and uses subtitles to make new dialogue for the new character.
+- The Viewtiful Joe games have this, unless you are playing with one of the unlockable characters in the first game, in which case the dialogue is just the main story's dialogue played backwards, with subtitles used to make new dialogue for the new character.

 - The first boss in Viewtiful Joe is nigh-incomprehensible thanks to the way he talks and the lack of subtitles.